 Try to keep your intake process relatively simple.
 Having an extensive intake process can scare away what may be good cases.
 If you are following up with a lead, make sure your intake staff does not delay contacting the lead as well as attempt to follow up more than once if needed.
 Use a lead and case management system to help keep the intake process running smoothly.
 A case management system, like eLuminate, can generate and send out documents for an e-signature.
 This can help send out retainer packets or other important documents in a timely manner.
 If you have an interested lead, you don’t want to waste time.br>

 What is needed to continue a successful pipeline of legal leads varies from firm to firm.
 As you follow these tips, make adjustments that best work for your firm.
 Constantly monitor and track your firm’s successes and what needs improvement.
 To supplement your efforts and increase your pipeline quickly, consider lead generation.
-For more information about our Social Security, employment law, personal injury, workers’ compensation and creditor harassment leads, contact us today!
+For more information about our Social Security, employment law, personal injury, or workers’ compensation leads, contact us today!